 Significant uncertainty exists as to the coverage and reimbursement status of any products for which we obtain regulatory approval.
 In the United States, cosmetics are not generally eligible for coverage and reimbursement and thus any products that are marketed as cosmetics will not be covered or reimbursed.
 In the United States and markets in other countries, sales of any products for which we receive regulatory approval for commercial sale will depend, in part, on the availability of coverage and reimbursement from third-party payors.
 Third-party payors include government authorities, managed care providers, private health insurers and other organizations.
 The process for determining whether a payor will provide coverage for a product may be separate from the process for setting the reimbursement rate that the payor will pay for the product.
 Third-party payors may limit coverage to specific products on an approved list, or formulary, which might not include all of the FDA-approved products for a particular indication.
-A decision by a third-party payor not to cover our products could reduce physician utilization of our product does not imply that an adequate reimbursement rate will be approved.
+A decision by a third-party payor not to cover our products could reduce physician utilization of our products once approved and have a material adverse effect on our sales, results of operations and financial condition.
+Moreover, a payor's decision to provide coverage for a product does not imply that an adequate reimbursement rate will be approved.
 Adequate third-party reimbursement may not be available to enable us to maintain price levels sufficient to realize an appropriate return on our investment in product development.